drips-network/app/docs/DEVELOPMENT.md

 ### 🌐 Run app locally with a local testnet

 It's possible to connect the app running locally to the local E2E test environment described above.
 This allows simple and quick development locally, as all transactions will resolve instantly, and network requests are a lot faster.
 To do so, run `npm run dev:local-env:start-env` to up the local development environment, then run `dev:local-env:start-app` to start the dev server and connect it to the local services.
 Once done, run `npm run dev:local-env:stop-env` to stop the local development environment.

+### Redis cache for GitHub API responses

+When a project profile is loaded, a project is added to a Splits editor, or a GitHub repo URL is entered into the Project Claim Flow, a request for the repo's details to the GitHub API is made.
+To avoid excessive requests, the responses can be cached.
+To enable caching, set the `CACHE_REDIS_CONNECTION_STRING` env variable to a valid Redis connection string.